 - Engage in the development of global corrections standards and policies.

-- Through the United Nations and alongside experts from the corrections field, academia, and civil society, INL has strengthened international standards for the treatment of prisoners worldwide.
+In addition, through the United Nations and alongside experts from the corrections field, academia, and civil society, INL has strengthened international standards for the treatment of prisoners worldwide.
 The original Standard Minimum Rules for the Treatment of Prisoners were adopted by the United Nations in 1957 to provide a guide for creating meaningful and humane change in corrections institutions.
 The revised rules, known as “The Nelson Mandela Rules,” were adopted by the United Nations General Assembly on October 7, 2015.
-For several years prior to the UN adoption, INL led the way for the United States in the international negotiations and diplomacy needed to push through this update to the standards.
+For several years prior to the UN adoption, INL led the United States in the international negotiations and diplomacy needed to reach agreement on these updated standards, which today provide universal guidance that underpins corrections reform around the world.